hands-on-cloud/hands-on.cloud/hugo/content/The Ultimate Guide - Real-world use-cases for AWS Lambda/index.md

 * Buffering of incoming data to reduce the number of processing Lambda executions.
 * Real-time stream processing and monitoring solutions (ingested data can be analyzed using Kinesis Data Analytics).
-* Real-time stream fan-out architecture, which allows you to save you data to multiple places like S3, DynamoDB and send it to another Kinesis Data Streams for further processing
+* Real-time stream fan-out architecture, which allows you to save you data to multiple places like S3, DynamoDB and send it to another Kinesis Data Streams for further processing.

 More information: [Increasing real-time stream processing performance with Amazon Kinesis Data Streams enhanced fan-out and AWS Lambda](https://aws.amazon.com/blogs/compute/increasing-real-time-stream-processing-performance-with-amazon-kinesis-data-streams-enhanced-fan-out-and-aws-lambda/).

-## Serverless Website
+## Serverless Website.

 Maintaining a dedicated server is not a cool thing to do nowadays, even if it is a virtual server.
 Server maintaining operations like provisioning, updating, and patching takes a lot of time.
 It distracts you from focusing on your business problems.